The NorthWest Therapeutic Riding Center, a nonprofit PATH Intl. riding program, provides equine-assisted activities and therapies (EAAT) to people of

 In his spare time Mike loves to garden, fish, and participate in autocross.

-Christine Coder, Secretary: Christine along with daughter Natalie and son Merrick, recently immigrated from Vancouver, BC.
+Christine Coder, Co-Board President: Christine along with daughter Natalie and son Merrick, recently immigrated from Vancouver, BC.
 Christine completed

 the Interior Design program from British Columbia Institute of Technology and has consulted for design firms in the lower mainland and owned and